An employee who sustains a work-related injury resulting in a lost limb may be facing extreme physical and financial challenges.

 How the Percentage of Compensation is Determined

-Generally, the treating doctor of the employee determines the loss or loss of use of any limb or body part when permanent status is reached.
+Generally, the employee’s treating doctor determines the loss or loss of use of any limb or body part when the permanent status is reached.
 This is the point where no more recovery is possible.
 Once permanent disability is ascertained, the doctor determines the rating or percentage.

-After this is established, the doctor of the employer or insurance company evaluates the case and determines whether the findings are accurate.
-According to Missouri workers’ compensation attorneys, at this stage, many complexities may arise.
+After this is established, the employer or insurance company’s doctor evaluates the case and determines whether the findings are accurate.
+At this stage, many complexities may arise.
 Doctors frequently disagree on the extent of loss of function of a body part.
-The whole process of filing a claim based on a scheduled loss is complex, which makes it necessary to consult a Missouri workers’ compensation lawyer to facilitate the release of the benefits an employee is eligible to receive.
-Call The Law Office of James M. Hoffmann at (314) 361-4300 for more information.
+The process of filing a claim based on a scheduled loss is complex.
+For this reason, it is highly recommended that you speak with an experienced Missouri workers’ compensation lawyer for help getting the full amount of compensation you are entitled to.
+Call The Law Office of James M. Hoffmann at (314) 361-4300 for a FREE case evaluation.